 BEST CAREERS FOR PEOPLE WITH SOCIAL ANXIETY

-The professions listed below are good choices for someone afflicted with social anxiety but they're not perfect and I've noted why.
+The professions listed below are good choices for someone afflicted with social anxiety but there are not perfect and I've noted why.
 There are also several professions I chose not to include for a couple reasons:

-- They're jobs instead of careers (e.g., kennel operator).
+- There are jobs instead of careers (e.g., kennel operator).

 With that said, here are some careers worth considering...